anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 NOTE: then fix concurr error
+OBS:
+>> choco array stores all the choco blocks, when hit s
 # COMP2042_CW_hcyam5
 NOTE: ask later about what ss is needed for git - show an example?
 REMINDER: change final level to 5 afterwards.